jpaulogg/vim-leftmargin/README.md

 # leftmargin.vim

-Vim plugin that adds left margin to terminal windows, making easier to read and write prose.
+Vim plugin that adds left margin to vim windows, making easier to read and write prose.
 I wrote this script because I don't like the way the [goyo.vim](https://github.com/junegunn/goyo.vim/tree/master) plugin handles windows and `statusline` (check [main differences](#main-differences) section).
 Also because I like to keep things minimal.

-## Philosophy - should you use this plugin?
+## Should you use this plugin?

 This plugin was written in an attempt to be simple enough that users could make any changes directly to it.
 I believe that this gives users more control and a wider range of possible changes.
 In